 An Octopus appchain gets advantages from both being an autonomous blockchain and a member of a well connected network with rich services and facilities to utilize.

-Octopus Relay provides unprecedented flexible and cost effective leased security, where appchains could decide how much security they want and how much they are willing to pay for it.
+Octopus Relay provides unprecedented flexible and cost-effective leased security, where appchains can decide how much security they want and how much they are willing to pay for it.

 Infrastructures as common goods including testnet, RPC gateway, indexer, block explorer, wallet integration, archive service, etc.

-The core technology of Octopus Network is trust minimal blockchain interoperability.
+The core technology of Octopus Network is trust-minimal blockchain interoperability.
 Based on that, Octopus Relay, which itself is a set of smart contracts running on NEAR blockchain, provides leased security to appchains, and makes appchains interoperable with NEAR and other appchains.
-Furthermore, appchain can interoperate with blockchains outside the Octopus Network, either via bridges on NEAR, such as with Ethereum via Rainbow bridge, or they could utilize the out-of-the-box IBC pallet to connect with any IBC enabled blockchains directly.
+Furthermore, appchains can interoperate with blockchains outside the Octopus Network, either via bridges on NEAR, such as with Ethereum via Rainbow bridge, or they can utilize the out-of-the-box IBC pallet to connect with any IBC enabled blockchains directly.

-Anyone can provide security to an appchain by staking $OCT tokens in Octopus Relay.
-After that, the validator should set up and run a validator node for this appchain, and the node will sync the validator set from Octopus Relay.
-Then all validator nodes for one appchain will form a quorum to reach consensus on block production, and be rewarded by appchain native token issuing.
-If one or more validators act maliciously in the consensus process, any honest node could submit a fraud proof to Octopus Relay to challenge them.
+Anyone can provide security to an appchain by staking $OCT tokens in the Octopus Relay.
+After that, the validator should set up and run a validator node for the appchain, and the node will sync the validator set from the Octopus Relay.
+Then all validator nodes for one appchain will form a quorum to reach consensus on block production and be rewarded with the appchain native token.
+If one or more validators act maliciously in the consensus process, any honest node can submit a fraud proof to the Octopus Relay to challenge them.
 Once the fraud proof is confirmed, the staked $OCT belonging to the malicious actors will be slashed.
-By this mechanism, an appchain’s security is economically ensured by $OCT staking in Octopus Relay.
+By this mechanism, an appchain’s security is economically ensured by $OCT staking in the Octopus Relay.

 What is Octopus Network?

 What is an appchain?

-Decentralized application or Dapp, is web application which at least part of its backend resident on a public blockchain.
-Now Dapp’s backend could be implemented in two ways, a set of smart contracts hosted by a platform blockchain or an dedicated blockchain.
-The latter is called application specific blockchain, or appchain for short.
+Decentralized application or Dapp, is a web application with at least part of its backend residing on a public blockchain.
+A Dapp’s backend could be implemented in two ways: a set of smart contracts hosted by a platform blockchain, or on a dedicated blockchain.
+The latter is called an application specific blockchain, or appchain for short.

 What is Substrate?